 Given we've not had any firm announcement from EA, it seems likely that if The Sims 5 is coming, it's still a while away.
 In the meantime, though, we've gathered all the latest news and rumors about the game below and we'll update regularly.

 - What is it: The next installment of the beloved life-simulation game The Sims

-- When is it released: TBD
+- When is it released: TBC

-The Sims 5 release date prediction
+The Sims 5: release date and platform predictions

 Bear in mind that the gap between past The Sims iterations has been typically long as well.
 The Sims 3 came out in 2009, after which The Sims 4 was released in 2014.
 This means this is the longest we've ever gone without a brand-new mainline Sims game.